Greek vote fails to derail Europe's ECB-driven share rally

 * Investors take profit on Greek uncertainty

-* QE optimism contains damage in markets (Updates with detail, quotes, prices)
+* QE optimism contains damage in markets (Updates with detail, quotes, latest prices)

-LONDON, Jan 26 Greek stocks fell in volatile trade on Monday after anti-austerity party Syriza swept to victory in Sunday's election, while other European equities kept rising on the promise of European Central Bank bond-buying.
+PARIS/LONDON, Jan 26 Greek stocks fell in volatile trade on Monday after anti-austerity party Syriza swept to victory in Sunday's election, while European equities kept rising on the European Central Bank's bond-buying plan.

-Athens's ATG index fell 3.2 percent, led lower by banks such as Piraeus Bank, down 17.6 percent, and Alpha Bank, down 11.6 percent, as investors fretted about a possible stand-off with Greece's EU/IMF lenders.
+Athens's ATG index was down 1.8 percent at 1043 GMT, led lower by banking stocks such as Piraeus Bank, down 10.4 percent, and Alpha Bank, down 6 percent, with investors taking a cautious stance as Greece's new leftwing leader Alexis Tsipras was set to form a new government.

-Greek shares briefly turned positive in volatile trade before turning lower again, after leftwing leader Alexis Tsipras struck a deal to form a government with a right-wing party that also opposes the terms of Greece's 240 million euro bailout.
+Greek shares briefly turned positive in volatile trade before turning lower again, after Tsipras struck a deal with a right-wing party to form a government to confront international lenders and reverse years of painful austerity following a crushing election victory by his Syriza party.

-Syriza has promised an end to years of painful austerity and said it wants Greece's debts restructured, which could put Athens on a collision course with euro zone partners and threaten its continued membership of the single currency.

-"There's a lot of uncertainty in the markets at the moment with regard to Greece.
-While it has formed a coalition, we don't really know how effective their agenda of debt renegotiation will be," Coutts global equity strategist James Butterfill said.

-"Wealthy individuals may take money out of Greek banks and move them into other euro zone banks, where they feel protected against the Greek exit worry," he added.
+"Today the news is that there is a government, which gives some reassurance.
+We said volatility will be the theme of the day and definitely it will be up and down," said Vangelis Karanikas, head of research at Euroxx Securities in Athens, who added that a second round of elections would have been the worst case scenario.

-Across Europe, euro zone shares were supported by the ECB's new stimulus measures to revive the euro zone's economy.
+The fall was not enough to erase the past week's gains in anticipation of the ECB's new stimulus measures designed to revive the euro zone's flagging economy.
+The ATG index is still up by almost 5 percent since a week ago.

-The pan-European FTSEurofirst 300 index was up 0.2 percent at 1,482.00 points at 1521 GMT, close to seven-year highs, with German and French benchmarks in positive territory.
+The pan-European FTSEurofirst 300 index was up 0.2 percent at 1,482.82 points at 1048 GMT, close to seven-year highs, with benchmark indexes in Frankfurt and Paris in positive territory.

-Southern European markets recovered from early falls, with Italy's MIB index, Portugal's PSI 20 and Spain's IBEX all 0.6 percent to 1.1 percent higher.
+Shares in Southern European markets featured among the biggest underperformers, with Italy's MIB index, Portugal's PSI 20 and Spain's IBEX all flat to 0.3 percent higher.

-Investors said the move by the ECB to buy government bonds added to the appeal of European equities, with markets much more insulated from turmoil in Greece than they were in 2012, at the peak of the sovereign debt crisis.

-"The aftermath of the Greek elections is likely to keep volatility elevated, but in our view the factor which will end up as the dominant one is the turn in euro zone's activity momentum," analysts at JP Morgan wrote in a note.
+"Even if 'Grexit' is not in the cards today, we can't exclude the risk of a rise in tensions in the coming months on the austerity front as well as in potential negotiations over Greek debt," said John Plassard, senior equity sales trader at Mirabaud Securities in Geneva.

+"The real concern is that negotiations with Greece to soften austerity measures could prompt other euro zone countries to ask for the same."

 * Indexes up: Dow 0.08 pct, S&P 0.17 pct, Nasdaq 0.16 pct (Updates to late afternoon)